ndevlin/RobbingTheBirdsNest/README.md

 #### Difficulty Levels Information
 * Tutorial Mode
-	* Light Intensity/Darkness Level: N/A
-	* Robot Field of View Angle: N/A
-	* Robot Speed: N/A
+	* Player can not be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles
 * Easy Mode
-	* Light Intensity/Darkness Level: N/A
+	* Light Intensity/Darkness Level: Some ambient light
 	* Robot Field of View Angle: N/A
-	* Robot Speed: N/A
+	* Robot Speed: Slow
 * Medium Mode
-	* Light Intensity/Darkness Level: N/A
+	* Light Intensity/Darkness Level: Very little ambient light
 	* Robot Field of View Angle: N/A
-	* Robot Speed: N/A
+	* Robot Speed: Fast
 * Hard Mode
-	* Light Intensity/Darkness Level: N/A
+	* Light Intensity/Darkness Level: No ambient light
 	* Robot Field of View Angle: N/A
-	* Robot Speed: N/A
+	* Robot Speed: Very fast

 ### **Setup and Configuration**